mystsoftware/myst-help-center/platform-configuration/introspection/odd-domain/README.md

 #### Problem

 A customer has followed an unconventional solution to make the Admin Server  node manager configured on `localhost:5556` and the Managed Server node manager configured on `<actual hostname>:5556`.
 This tricks WebLogic into thinking there are two node managers when there is only one.
-This would never be recommend but if it has already been done, MyST needs to provide a way to manage this unconventional environment.
+This would never be recommended but if it has already been done, MyST needs to provide a way to manage this unconventional environment.

 #### Solution